christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Prefer defined constants over hex values when possible.

-    > You can use built-in contstants, define const vars, or use an enum.
+    > You can use built-in constants, define const vars, or use an enum.

     ```javascript
     // Bad